mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 // Do something with bytes.
 ```

+For details on error handling,
+see the "Error Handling" section later.

+A function call can appear as the only argument
+in another function call.
+The return values
+become the actual arguments to the outer call.

 Function return types can have associated names
 that become local variables inside the function.
-This enables "naked returns" where a
+This enables "naked" (a.k.a. "bare") returns where
-`return` with no specified values will return
+a `return` with no specified values will return
 the values of variables with the given names.
 For example: